ymanshur/sleepbook-demo/README.md

 - Targeted number of active users or DAU is **1 million** every day.
 - It can be estimated that the number of users sleeping in a day is at most 3 times, so there are a total of **5 write requests every day** (wake up on different days)..
-- Then if the average user sees the sleep sessions of the followed user is **5 times** as well (as much as the number of user open the application to log sleep)
+- Then, if the average user sees the sleep sessions of the followed user, it is **5 times** as well (as many as the number of users who  open the application to log sleep)
-- And estimated number of user sleep in the last 2 weeks is 3 x 14 or which is **about 30**
+- And the estimated number of users who slept in the last 2 weeks is 3 x 14, or which is **about 30**
 - If it is targeted that each user follows up to **100 friends** on average, then further calculations follow the following table:

     |  | **Writes/day** | **Reads/day** |